It takes a large and active community to create the MayDay Parade and Festival.

 To all of you who planned, brainstormed, organized, fundraised, gave money and/or supplies, sculpted, sewed, pâpier mâchéd, stapled, built, painted, cooked, cleaned up, sang songs, played music, and danced:

-Every April, In the Heart of the Beast opens its doors to the public for a month of free workshops to create the floats, masks, puppets, and costumes that you see today.
-These workshops provide a rare opportunity for people of all ages and walks of life to come together and work collectively on one of the most anticipated annual events in the Twin Cities.
+Every April, In the Heart of the Beast opens its doors to our community for a month of free workshops during which the MayDay parade — floats, masks, puppets, and costumes — is built.
+People of all ages and walks of life work together to create one of the most beloved events in the Twin Cities.

-The financial and in-kind sponsorships of businesses and foundations help us keep these workshops free and open to everyone.
+The financial and in-kind sponsorships of businesses and foundations help us make this community endeavor possible, keeping the workshops free and open to all.

-The MayDay Parade & Festival is presented with the assistance of the Minneapolis Park & Recreation Board.
+The MayDay Parade & Festival is presented in cooperation with the Minneapolis Park & Recreation Board.
+Special thanks to Liz Kraus, Powderhorn Park Director, and the staff of Powderhorn Park.